Quantification of Nonclassicality: Operational quantification

 This condition is fulfilled if and only if

 for all states $|\psi\rangle$ contained in $\hat{\varrho}$.
 Thus perfect quantumness is attained for any quantum state composed of eigenstates of the operator $\hat{f}$ whose eigenvalues are zero.
 In such cases the observable $\hat{f}^\dagger \hat{f}$ is totally free of quantum noise.
-Note that the eigenvalue of zero is not a serious restriction, which becomes clear from the example in Eq.~\eqref{eq:noncl-quadr}.
-In general one can substitute $\hat{f} \to \Delta \hat{f} = \hat{f}-\langle \hat{f} \rangle$, together with